CROI 2025 Chair and Vice Chairs

 Stuart J.D.
 Neil, PhD

 Dr Stuart Neil is a Professor of Virology at King’s College London.
-His research interests include HIV cell biology and immunology, antiviral restriction and Ebola.
 He is a Wellcome Senior Research Fellow and was appointed Professor of Virology in 2015.

 LaRon E. Nelson, PhD, RN, FNP

-Prof Nelson is the Independence Foundation Professor and Associate Dean of Global Affairs and Planetary Health at the Yale School of Nursing.
-He is also the Director of the Justice, Community Capacity, and Equity Core in the Center for Interdisciplinary Research on AIDS at the Yale School of Public Health.
-Prof Nelson’s research focuses on developing and testing strategies to optimize the equitable implementation of HIV preexposure prophylaxis and the treatment of HIV and sexually transmitted infections in Black communities in the United States and Canada, as well as in sexual minorities in East and West Africa.
-His research has been sponsored by the National Institute of Allergy and Infectious Diseases, the National Institute of Nursing Research, the National Institute of Mental Health, the Canadian Institute of Health Research, and Grand Challenges Canada.
-Prof Nelson is a Fellow in the New York Academy of Medicine and in the American Academy of Nurses.
+Prof Nelson is the Independence Foundation Professor of Nursing and Professor of Public Health at Yale University.
+He is also the Director of the Justice, Community Capacity, and Equity Core in the Center for Interdisciplinary Research on AIDS at Yale.
+His research has been sponsored by the HIV Prevention Trials Network/National Institute of Allergy and Infectious Diseases, the National Institute of Nursing Research, the National Institute of Mental Health, the Canadian Institute of Health Research, and Grand Challenges Canada.
+Prof Nelson is an elected Fellow in the New York Academy of Medicine and in the American Academy of Nursing.

 Afam Okoye, PhD

 Dr Okoye is a Research Associate Professor at the Vaccine and Gene Therapy Institute (VGTI) at Oregon Health and Science University, with a joint faculty appointment at the Oregon National Primate Research Center.
 He holds a BSc in Microbiology from the University of Nigeria Nsukka and an MSc in Biotechnology from Nottingham Trent University.
 He achieved his PhD in Virology from the University of Glasgow, studying papillomavirus capsid proteins.
-More recently, his research has focused on utilizing nonhuman primate models to understand the barriers to HIV eradication during antiretroviral therapy (ART).
 Dr Okoye co-leads DARE RF2 (Delaney AIDS Research Enterprise – Research Focus 2), with the goal of developing combinatorial therapeutic strategies to establish durable post-ART viral remission.

 Sari L. Reisner, ScD